troessner/articles/draft-how-does-mutant-work.markdown

 end
 ```

-So that's how we pass the mutations we want to run our tests against to `Parallel`.
+So that's how we pass the mutations we want to run our tests against to the parallel runner.

 Let's go back to `run_mutation_analysis`: